Breeding Location:

 Range and Habitat

-Dusky-capped Flycatcher: Breeds in southeastern Arizona and southwestern New Mexico.
-Spends winters south of the U.S.-Mexico border and in the tropics.
-Scrub oak thickets and canyon growth are preferred habitats.
+Dusky-capped Flycatcher: Breeds in southeastern Arizona and southwestern New Mexico, locally in Texas, and into central western Mexico.
+Spends winters in coastal California or south of the U.S.-Mexico border from central Mexico south into the tropics.
+Preferred habitats include scrub oak thickets and canyon growths.

 Breeding and Nesting